jenniferemshepherd/CV/README.md

 <p align="center"> <a href='#skills'>Skills</a> | <a href='#projects'>Projects</a> | <a href='#education'>Education</a> | <a href='#experience'>Experience</a> |  <a href='#interests'>Interests</a> </p>

 I'm obsessed with learning and strive to find the most effective and efficient ways in which to do so.
 I've challenged myself in both respects whilst as a teacher for 8 years and most recently through Makers Academy.
 I was selected as a Fellowship student from a competitive field and I'm excited to explore this new industry having learned from such a progressive workplace at Makers.
-I'm keen to continue growing somewhere that I can develop in a similar way.
+I'm looking for a role where I can get stuck in, contribute to an open, positive culture and collaborate with others to grow and produce excellent products.

 ## Skills